This post may contain affiliate links. Please see our disclosure policy.

 When I went to Italy last year, I got to experience TRUE classic Italian tiramisu and my mind was blown.
 Traditional Italian tiramisu has a strong coffee flavor, a luscious mascarpone mixture, and literally melts in your mouth.

 Ever since, I’ve been trying to perfect my tiramisu so that I could actually call it an “authentic tiramisu recipe”.
-While some Italian friends insist on no heavy cream and others swear by it, I’ve experimented with various methods, from whipping and folding egg whites and yolks without the cream to just egg yolks with mascarpone.
+It does not use heavy cream – the cream relies on mascarpone, whipped egg whites, and cooked egg yolks to provide a stable yet luscious cream base.

-The creamy mascarpone folded into the whipped cream gives you this soft and velvety filling while the sponge cake/ladyfinger layer is packed with that true espresso flavor.
+The creamy mascarpone folded into the meringue gives you this soft and velvety filling while the sponge cake/ladyfinger layer is packed with that true espresso flavor.
 And the cocoa powder on top?
 It rounds everything out creating the most delicious yet easy no bake dessert you’ll ever have.

 This classic Italian dessert is perfect for any special occasion, dinner parties (especially during the holidays).
 I will be making this for my Christmas AND New Year’s party as a dessert to compliment my lasagna alla bolognese.
 Now let’s get ready to make this authentic Italian tiramisu recipe!